DerekZhang0000/EECS690_Research/README.md

 ![ff_ova_features](./plots/ff_ova_0_features.PNG)

-These features seem to represent the class very well, including features with negative weights.
+These features seem similar in quality, though the edges of the zeros also more defined.

 ## Conclusion
 Though the one vs all model for forward forward did not achieve a higher accuracy than the single model for backpropagation, the marginally better one vs all performance suggests the forward forward algorithm might be better at binary classification (or any other use cases where it would be beneficial to train on what is NOT real data).